-Most start and init scripts for Graylog provide a JAVA\OPTS variable which can be used to pass the javax.net.ssl.trustStore and (optionally) javax.net.ssl.trustStorePassword system properties.
+Most start and init scripts for Graylog provide a JAVA_OPTS variable which can be used to pass the javax.net.ssl.trustStorePassword system properties.

 Note: The default location to change the JVM parameter depends on your installation type and is documented with all other default locations.